sumitkutty/Anti-Spoof-Face-Recognition/README.md

 * The training is based on deep metric learning.
 This involves comparing the the embeddings of a face in the stream to the embeddings of all the faces saved during training.
 The closest estimated face is given as the output.
 * The training uses the famous ResNet-34 network from the 'Deep Residual Learning of Image Recognition' paper.
 Albeit, a pre-trained ResNet network with 29 layers and half the filters as the original one was used in the project.
 * Basically, the pre-trained model is part of the face_recognition module and can be accessed from there.
-* The face was detected using a CNN that was part of the face_locations function.
+* The face was detected using a CNN that was part
-* The labels and the face encodings during training are stored in a pickle object.
+* The labels and the face encodings during training are stored as a pickle object.

 ## Method: